helloumma/Drag-Drop/README.md

 # ✋Drag and Drop

-Enables users to be able to add items through an input and, drag and drop these items in three boards called, "To Do", "In Progress" and "Completed".
+Enables users to be able to add items through an input and, drag and drop these items on three boards called, "To Do", "In Progress" and "Completed".

 ### 📋Aims of App